Pfizer has a long history of innovation in healthcare and research, across the world and in New Zealand.

 In 1961 Pfizer began operations in Auckland.
 Many of the diseases that significantly impacted the lives of Kiwis at that time can now be managed through medication because of the hard work and commitment of Pfizer people, and others working in the health sector.

-Every day our people work together with the purpose of ensuring that Kiwis can reliably access new and innovative, and other essential medicines that are being used to treat some of the most feared conditions of our time.
+Every day we work to ensure Kiwis can reliably access existing, new and innovative medicines and vaccines, that are being used to treat some of the most challenging conditions of our time.

 Pfizer in New Zealand